MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 Vespucci uses OAuth authorization by default for new installations.
 On your first upload you will be directed to an OSM page where you will need to grant Vespucci permission to use your OpenStreetMap account.
 It is not necessary nor recommended to store username/password on your device (it is however possible if OAuth causes problems for whatever reasons).

-Note: OAuth will work for both the OSMF-operated standard API and the development servers, if you are running your own or need to access a third party site with OAuth you need to add the corresponding secrets to the API configuration and rebuild Vespucci.
+Note: OAuth will work for both the OSMF-operated standard API and the development servers, if you are running your own or need to access a third party site with OAuth you need to add the corresponding secrets to the API configuration.

 ### How can I zoom into an area?